electron/electron/docs/api/structures/desktop-capturer-source.md

   `thumbnailSize` specified in the `options` passed to `desktopCapturer.getSources`.
 The actual size depends on the scale of the screen or window.
+* `display_id` String - A unique identifier that will correspond to the `id` of the matching [Display](display.md) returned by the [Screen API](../screen.md).
+  On some platforms, this is equivalent to the `XX` portion of the `id` field above and on others it will differ.
+It will be an empty string if not available.